lukso-network/LIPs/LSPs/LSP-9-Vault.md

 }
 ```

-- If an `address` is stored under the data key attached below and and this address is a contract that supports the [LSP1UniversalReceiverDelegate](#) interface id, forwards the call to the [`universalReceiverDelegate(..)`](#)` function of the **MappedUniversalReceiverDelegate** contract.
+- If an `address` is stored under the data key attached below and and this address is a contract that supports the [LSP1UniversalReceiver interface id], forwards the call to the [`universalReceiver(bytes32,bytes)`] function on the address retreived appended with the caller address without padding (bytes20) and the uint256 msg.value sent (bytes32) to the `universalReceiver(bytes32,bytes)` function of the LSP9 contract.
 If there is no address stored under this data key, execution continues normally.

 ```json
 {
   "name": "LSP1UniversalReceiverDelegate:<bytes32>",